nats-io/nats-architecture-and-design/adr/ADR-43.md

 Several scenarios for server-created markers can be imagined, the most often requested one though is when MaxAge removes last value (ie. the current value) for a Key.

-In this case when the server removes a message and the message is the last in the subject it would place a message with a TTL matching the Stream configuration value.
-The following headers would be placed:
+In this case when the server removes a message and the message is the last in the subject it would place a marker message.
+The marker carries `Nats-Marker-Reason: MaxAge` and a `Nats-TTL` header set to the stream's `SubjectDeleteMarkerTTL` value (formatted as a Go duration string, e.g. `1m0s` for a 60 second `SubjectDeleteMarkerTTL`).
+For example, with `SubjectDeleteMarkerTTL: 60s` the headers placed are:

 ```
 Nats-Marker-Reason: MaxAge
-Nats-TTL: 1
+Nats-TTL: 1m0s
 ```

-This marker will also be placed for a message removed by the `Nats-TTL` timer.
+The same marker is placed when a message is removed by the `Nats-TTL` timer and that removal empties a subject.
+The `Nats-Marker-Reason` value is `MaxAge` in both cases — the `MaxAge` reason covers any age-based removal of the last value of a subject, whether the trigger is the stream-wide MaxAge limit or a per-message `Nats-TTL`.

-This behaviour is off by default unless opted in on the `SubjectDeleteMarkerTTL` Stream Configuration.
+This behavior is off by default unless opted in on the `SubjectDeleteMarkerTTL` Stream Configuration.

 ### Delete API Call Marker

 > [!IMPORTANT]
 > This feature will come either later in 2.11.x series or in 2.12.

-When someone calls the delete message API of a stream the server will place a the following headers:
+When someone calls the delete message API of a stream the server will place a marker carrying `Nats-Marker-Reason: Remove` and a `Nats-TTL` set to the stream's `SubjectDeleteMarkerTTL` (formatted as a Go duration string).
+For example, with `SubjectDeleteMarkerTTL: 60s`:

 ```
 Nats-Marker-Reason: Remove
-Nats-TTL: 1
+Nats-TTL: 1m0s
 ```

 ### Purge API Call Marker